 What is VPA in UPI payment?

-VPA in UPI payment is nothing more than similar to our e-mail ID like [email protected] In the UPI payment system, a user has to create a VPA and it should be linked with their bank account.
+VPA in UPI payment is nothing more similar to our e-mail ID like name@bankname.
+In the UPI payment system, a user has to create a VPA and it should be linked to their bank account.

 VPA is an abbreviation for Virtual Payment Address, which is also known as the Unified Payment Interface (UPI) ID.
 After generating an ID from a UPI application such as Google Pay, PhonePe, Paytm, and others, the VPA assists users in enabling UPI services.

 The creation and linking of UPI VPA is a one-time process and this virtual address is your payment ID for all transactions through the UPI system.